akruszewski/gibl/manuscript/chapter4.md

 # 4. Extending the blockchain

-In the previous chapter we implemented the most basic concepts that form a blockchain.
-In this chapter we will extend our blockchain with smart contracts and peer-to-peer support.
+In the previous chapter, we implemented the most basic concepts that form a blockchain.
+In this chapter, we will extend our blockchain with smart contracts and peer-to-peer support.

 ## 4.1.
 Smart contracts implementation

 Bitcoin's blockchain is programmable - the transactions themselves can be programmed by users.
 For example, users can write scripts to add additional requirements that must be satisfied before sending money.

-In section 2.4 we created an executable that we can send to our friends but they can no longer change the code, because they don't have the original code, and even if they did not all users are programmers.
+In section 2.4 we created an executable that we can send to our friends but they can no longer change the code because they don't have the original code, and even if they did not all users are programmers.

 The point of smart contracts is to allow non-programmers to adjust the logic in the code without changing the original code.